SNWCreations/RunForMoney/README.en_US.md

 ### Teams & Groups

-Teams can be understood as factions, in this plugin there are only two teams of hunters and escapers.
+Teams can be understood as factions, in this plugin there are only two teams of hunters and runners.

 The group is designed for administrators to better manage hunters, only hunters can become a member of a group.